Rehabilitation of Offenders Act 1974: 2014 amendments

 As with the previous scheme, the above periods are halved for persons under 18 at date of conviction (except for custodial sentences of up to 6 months, where the buffer period will be 18 months for persons under 18 at the date of conviction).
 The changes were made "to finally tackle our stubbornly high reoffending rates that currently see almost half of all prisoners commit further crime within a year of release".
-An online calculator of whether a conviction is spent can be found at the Unlock for People with Convictions website.